 Apologies for the long time without updates!
 A bit swamped..... so this is a bit long.....

-First, an interesting juxtaposition of studies:
+interesting juxtaposition of studies:

 A quote from Kathy Troccoli Living in Love with Jesus, which addresses our human propensity to flee fellowship when things get (fill in your own word).
+Kathy speaks of a discomfort that sets

 Preparing for the upcoming Equipped to Educate conference, I've been reading on narrative perspectives.
 Irene Alexander in Interweavings, Conversations Between Narrative Therapy and Christian Faith, talks about the narrative notion of the normalizing gaze.
 This gaze is "the self-checking and comparison with the norms of our culture--'what will people think' (that) has become a strong motivator in checking our behavior, beliefs, attitudes and values."
 That tape that can run in an endless background loop....